uw-dims/dims-finalreport/docs/source/outcomes.rst

 and to allow independent open source release of repositories.
-In all, over 40 discrete repositories were created (some now deprecated, but the majority providing functioning components addressing all of the requirements listed in the contract and detailed in the :ref:`dimssr:dimssystemrequirements` document.
+In all, over 40 discrete repositories were created (some now deprecated, but the majority providing functioning components addressing all of the requirements listed in the contract and detailed in the :ref:`dimssr:dimssystemrequirements` document).

 Next, a `Jenkins CI`_ server was set up and tied to the Git repositories using Git post-commit hooks that trigger *build* jobs for source code and